cjreads665/qa-tests/README.md

 6. Copy the URL for the frontend-service tunnel

-7. Navigate to cypress/e2e/helloWorld.js
+7. Navigate to cypress.config.js in root directory

-8. Paste the copied URL in
+8. Paste the copied URL in "baseUrl".

 **Verification:**